decentraland/old-documentation/_posts/sdk-reference/2018-01-11-scene-files.md

 **metaverse-api**: allows the scene to communicate with the world engine.

-## Recommended locations
+## Recommended file locations

-Keep in mind that, when you deploy your scene to Decentraland, any assets or external libraries that are needed to use your scene must be either packaged inside the scene folder or available via a remote server.
+Keep in mind that when you deploy your scene to Decentraland, any assets or external libraries that are needed to use your scene must be either packaged inside the scene folder or available via a remote server.

 Anything that is meant to run in the user's client must located inside the scene folder.
 That includes external libraries like Babylon.js.
-It's not enough to have libraries installed in your local machine, because that information will not be available to the deployed scene.
+You shouldn't reference libraries that are installed elsewhere in your local machine, because they won't not be available to the deployed scene.

-As a best practices, we recommend using these folder names consistently for storing the different types of assets that your scene might need:
+We suggest using these folder names consistently for storing the different types of assets that your scene might need:

 - 3d models: `/models`
 - Videos: `/videos`